SpaceN64/SpaceN64/README.md

 *My main IDE is Visual Studio Code (I also use terminal too)*

 ## My Announcements
-- Am at 120 subs, so thanks!
+- Am at 130 subs, thanks!
 - Since i am above 100 subs, youtube has given me the ability to have a custom channel link!
 Mine is **https://www.youtube.com/c/SpaceN64/**